katiestar99/ansible/docs/docsite/rst/network/dev_guide/developing_plugins_network.rst

 * Any other value will be taken as a nonfatal response from the request.
 This may be useful if the server returns error messages in the body of the response.
 Returning the original exception is usually sufficient in this case, as HTTPError objects have the same interface as a successful response.

-For example httpapi plugins, see the `source code for the httpapi plugins <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/httpapi>`_ included with Ansible Core.
+For example httpapi plugins, see the `source code for the httpapi plugins <https://github.com/assible/assible/tree/devel/lib/assible/plugins/httpapi>`_ included with Assible Core.